miso-lims/miso-lims/readme.md

 1. [Install Docker 18.06.0+](https://docs.docker.com/install/)
 1. If necessary, [install Docker Compose](https://docs.docker.com/compose/install/)

-There are two available modes for MISO to run in: plain sample mode, used by Earlham Institute, and detailed sample mode, used by Ontario Institute for Cancer Research.
+There are two available modes for MISO to run in: plain sample mode, which was originally used by Earlham Institute, and detailed sample mode, used by Ontario Institute for Cancer Research.

 **Plain sample mode** has a straightforward Sample -> Library -> Dilution -> Pool workflow and is sufficient for basic laboratory tracking for sequencing.